eclipse/vorto/website/documentation/overview/getting-started/getting-started.md

 ---
 layout: documentation
-title: Vorto in 5 Minutes
+title: Getting Started
 ---

 {% include base.html %}

-## Vorto in 5 Minutes
+## Getting Started

 This tutorial will show you how to start with **Vorto** with the least effort required.